This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Remote work visa

-Dubai’s remote work visa, or the 1-year visa, is also known as the Virtual Working Programme (VWP).
-The arrangement allows holders to relocate to Dubai from outside the UAE and legally work for their current company or organization remotely.
-Any eligible foreign national who is able to do their work remotely is welcome to apply for the VWP.
+The UAE remote work visa, or the 1-year visa, allows holders to relocate to Dubai from outside the UAE and legally work for their current company or organization remotely.
+Any eligible foreign national who is able to do their work remotely is welcome to apply for a remote work visa.

-The remote work visa is specifically designed to facilitate remote workers, entrepreneurs, as well as other location-independent individuals with the inclination to live and work in Dubai.
-Should your application to live in Dubai be approved by the UAE, you may even bring your family along.
+The remote work visa is specifically designed to facilitate remote workers, entrepreneurs, and other location-independent individuals who want to live and work in the UAE.

 Some of the requirements include: